Dr Richard Sowerby (MA (Hons), MLitt, DPhil)

 Undergraduate teaching

-• Historical Skills and Methods II (honours pathway on medieval visions of the afterlife)
+• Historical Skills and Methods II (Honours: pathway on medieval visions of the afterlife)

 Postgraduate teaching

-• Historical Research: Skills and Sources (MSc)
+• Historical Research: Skills and Sources (MSc: pathway on medieval manuscripts)

 Open to PhD supervision enquiries?